top of page

 When individuals or authorities demarcate, they define and delineate specific areas, territories, or parameters to clarify ownership, jurisdiction, or the extent of a particular area or concept.
 Demarcation can occur in various contexts, such as demarcating property lines with fences or boundary stones, demarcating electoral districts to ensure fair representation, or demarcating the boundaries of a protected natural reserve.
 This term underscores the act of creating clear and well-defined divisions or distinctions, often to prevent disputes, ensure order, or maintain the integrity of a particular area or concept.

-Example sentences of demarcate
+Example sentences containing demarcate

 1. They used flags to demarcate the property lines.